Describing Trotterized Time Evolutions on Noisy Quantum Computers via Static Effective Lindbladians: Error Analysis

 First, it is clear that the commutator of two gate terms will produce another gate term.
 In particular,

 where

 and

-This is of course the usual correction to the coherent dynamics.
+This is of course the usual correction to the coherent dynamics which results from the Trotterization of the circuit, and would be present even in the absence of noise.
 Since each coherent term comes with a factor of $\phi$ in the exponential, this leads to a correction to $\overline{\mathcal{L}}_{\text{eff}}$ which scales as

 Next, we consider commutators between gate terms and noise terms, which take the form of another noise term \cite{nap}.
 Since each gate term carries a factor of $\phi$, and each noise term carries a factor of $\mu$, such a term leads to a correction of order